po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ```bash
   cd Desktop
   ```
-* To clone the repo, use the `git clone` command followed by the value copied from Github.
+* To clone the repo, use the `git clone` command followed by the value copied from GitHub.

   ```bash
   git clone <url>